-Both program managers and project managers are leadership roles that are responsible for managing teams of 6–10 people, on average.
-They mostly differ in terms of the types of work they take on and their timelines.
-If you’re trying to understand the difference between project managers and program managers broadly, projects are micro while programs are macro.
+Both program and project managers have leadership roles and manage teams.
+They mainly differ in the types of work they take on and their timelines.
+If you’re trying to understand the difference between project and program managers broadly, projects are small (micro), while programs are large (macro).

 Program managers are responsible for big-picture work for organizations.
-The job is more high-level and focused on the overall direction of the organization.
+The job is more high-level and focused on the organization’s overall direction.
 Program managers are all about long-term strategy, so the duration of their work is ongoing.
-They support larger company initiatives and more than likely will only change direction on a quarterly or annual basis.
+They support more significant company initiatives and more than likely will only change direction on a quarterly or annual basis.

 Project managers, on the other hand, are responsible for individual projects with fixed end dates.
 They’re in charge of specific deliverables that are highly structured and organized.
 Project managers have a narrower scope than program managers.
 They’re also time-bound and guided by the budget.
 When a project manager completes their project, they move on to the next one.